 - High opaqueness

-These qualities make them well suited for needed filter characteristics.
+These qualities make the melt blown webs well suited for needed filter characteristics.

 Why are Melt Blown Adhesives Good for Filtration Media?